att-comdev/valet/README.rst

 - heat
 - nova

 allegro-api (allegro) requires ostro 1.5.

 It is recommended that allegro-api be installed in a python virtual environment.

+allegro-openstack can be installed in a python virtual environment IF heat is in the same venv.
+This is not typically the case, but it is possible depending on the particular configuration of heat.

 ostro 1.5 requires the libcurl4-openssl-dev package, followed by pycurl.